XY1123-TCM/OpenTCM/README.md

 OpenTCM is a web application for Traditional Chinese Medicine (TCM) intelligent question answering, built upon a knowledge graph and a Large Language Model (LLM, using Kimi as an example).
 It aims to combine structured TCM knowledge with the understanding and generation capabilities of LLMs to provide users with well-sourced, comprehensive, and easy-to-understand TCM information.
 This project supports streaming responses to enhance user interaction experience.

-Our paper "OpenTCM: A GraphRAG-Empowered LLM-based System for Traditional Chinese Medicine Knowledge Retrieval and Diagnosis" is accepted by BIGCOM25.
+Our paper "OpenTCM: A GraphRAG-Empowered LLM-based System for Traditional Chinese Medicine Knowledge Retrieval and Diagnosis" is accepted by BIGCOM25 (Best Paper Award).

 The code of OpenTCM will be released by this conference.